Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 On Monday afternoon, Clay County prosecutor Zachary Thompson announced that Mr Lester had been charged with two felonies: assault in the first degree, which carries a punishment of 10 to 30 years or life imprisonment, and armed criminal action, which carries a punishment of 3 to 15 years.

-Mr Thompson said that a bond had been set of $200,000 but that the suspect is not yet in custody.
+Mr Thompson said that a bond had been set of $200,000 but that the suspect was not yet in custody.

 However, when asked if Mr Lester could also be charged with a hate crime, the prosecutor said that it would not be possible under state law.